 Sensitivity of WATER-PAM fluorometry readings.

 The WATER-PAM was designed to be an ultrasensitive fluorometer capable of detecting F, F0 and Fm from low chlorophyll samples such as the ocean’s surface water16.
 Consequently it is ideally suited to a miniaturized bioassay where samples can be diluted.
 Due to this sensitivity it is important to understand that the WATER-PAM machine has an upper limit of fluorescence readings (i.e. F, F0 and/or Fm) if the sample is not sufficiently diluted (Fig. 4).
 Within the WinControl software the maximum values are first noticeable after pressing F0 and reading the F0 (directly after dark adaptation).
 Consequently the F and Fm are at the maximum value 4056 (Fig. 4, no. 2286).
 The maximum value of F and Fm depends on the type of algal medium that is used to calibrate the WATER-PAM, but samples above the detection limit can be readily identified because repeated readings with the same maximum value occur until the sample is sufficiently diluted.
-After a 1:1 dilution in algal media, the less concentrated sample was dark-adapted again and the F0 measurement was repeated.
+After a 1:1 dilution in algal media, the less concentrated sample is dark-adapted again and the F0 measurement was repeated.
 The F value appears to be measured correctly, but the Fm is still reading the maximum value 4056 (Fig. 4, no. 2287).
 This sample was again diluted 1:1 in algal media again and dark adapted for an additional 3 min before taking another F0 reading (Fig. 4, no. 2288) and valid readings were obtained, so the next measurement (F) is taken and the Fv/Fm calculation is valid.
 In this example, the sample was diluted twice in a 1:1 ratio with medium, which needs to be factored into the calculation of Fm and F0.
 It is important to note that Fv/Fm, as a direct function of F0 and Fm, is incorrectly calculated if the samples are too concentrated despite being a dimensionless expression of photosynthetic health.

 [Insert Fig. 4 here]